pypa/setuptools/docs/userguide/datafiles.rst

     )

 This tells setuptools to install any data files it finds in your packages.
-The data files must be specified via the distutils' ``MANIFEST.in`` file.
+The data files must be specified via the distutils' |MANIFEST.in|_ file.
-(They can also be tracked by a revision control system, using an appropriate plugin.
+(They can also be tracked by a revision control system, using an appropriate plugin such as :pypi:`setuptools-scm` or :pypi:`setuptools-svn`.
 See the section below on :ref:`Adding Support for Revision Control Systems` for information on how to write such plugins.)

 If you want finer-grained control over what files are included (for example,